franvalenzuelamella-prog/Improving-a-Healthcare-Dashboard-From-Visualisation-to-Decision-Support/README.md

 This project documents the process of analysing, critiquing, and redesigning the dashboard to improve its analytical value.

+This project uses synthetic/anonymised data for demonstration purposes only.

 ## Acknowledgements

 The original version of this dashboard was developed as part of a group project during my MSc programme.
 This repository focuses on my individual work to critically evaluate and improve the dashboard design, structure, and analytical effectiveness.